-Titus, and Morris) in North East Texas.
-According to the latest TWDB survey (2009), at conservation pool (228.5 feet NGVD29), the reservoir contains 17,638 surface acres of water.
+Titus, and Morris) in Northeast Texas.
+According to the latest TWDB survey (2009), at the winter conservation pool (228.5 feet NGVD29), the reservoir contains 17,638 surface acres of water.
 At top of flood pool (249.5 feet NGVD29), the total storage is 842,100 acre-feet.
 The water supply pool capacity is 241,363 acre-feet, and covers the area of 17,638 acres.
 Fluctuation within the conservation pool depends upon the rate of withdrawals for water supply by the water supply entities as well as inflows and evaporation.
 The Lake O' the Pines ecological drainage unit sub-basin includes the ecologically significant Big Cypress Creek stream segment.

 The main source of ground water in the lake area is the Cypress aquifer, which consists of four hydraulically connected units: the Wilcox group, the Carrizo Sand, the Reklaw Formation, and Queen City Sand.
 The ground water monitoring well in the Carrizo-Wilcox aquifer shows that water level has risen in the past few years.
 None of the counties spanning Lake O' the Pines is in the groundwater conservation districts.
 The water from shallow wells generally contains less than 500 mg/l dissolved solids and is excessive only in its iron content.
+The water conservation purpose of Lake O' the Pines is described in Section 1.2.